jrspruitt/OpenLFConnect/doc/command_reference.md

         set_dev_id <device id>

     Set the device to use when creating a new mount client.
-    The device id, in Linux is the generic scsi device file, ex. /dev/sg2 or harddrive /dev/sdb , or Windows the PhysicalDrive ex.
+    The device id, in Linux is a harddrive /dev/sd[?], or Windows the PhysicalDrive ex.
 PD1.

     To reset to auto determine leave input blank.